Bourbaki degree of pairs of projective surfaces: Introduction

-\textbf{Theorem B. } \textit{Let $\sigma = (f,g)$ be a normal sequence of homogeneous polynomials with degrees $d_f + 1, d_g + 1$, respectively.
+\textbf{Theorem B.}(\ref{thmB}) \textit{Let $\sigma = (f,g)$ be a normal sequence of homogeneous polynomials with degrees $d_f + 1, d_g + 1$, respectively.
 Then: \begin{itemize} \item[(a)] If $\indeg(\calt_\sigma) = 1$, then $\Bour(\sigma) \in \{0, 1, 2\}$; \item[(b)] If $\indeg(\calt_\sigma) = 2$, then $\Bour(\sigma) \leq 5$. \end{itemize}}

-In \Cref{sec:special-families}, we finish with a study on two particular families of normal sequences: pencils of cubics $(d_f = d_g = 2)$ and sequences with $d_f = 1, d_g = 2$, defining a degree $6$ curve inside a quadric surface in $\mathbb{P}^3$.
-In these two classes, we classify all free and nearly free cases in terms of their discrete invariants and establish some stability results, which are summarized below:
+We note that the bounds above are independent of the degrees $d_f, d_g$.
+In \Cref{sec:special-families}, we study on two particular families of normal sequences: pencils of cubics $(d_f = d_g = 2)$ and sequences with $d_f = 1, d_g = 2$, defining a degree $6$ curve inside a quadric surface in $\mathbb{P}^3$.
+To do so, we use classical results on bounds for Chern classes of reflexive sheaves in $\mathbb{P}^3$.
+We classify all free and nearly-free cases in these classes in terms of their discrete invariants and establish some stability results, which are summarized at the tables below (for precise statements, see Theorem~\ref{thmC} and Theorem~\ref{thmD}).